shiyinglive/shiyinglive.github.io/_talks/WiSDM2025.md

 location: "Chapel Hill, NC"
 ---

 [The 2025 Research Collaboration Workshop in Science of Data and Mathematics (WISDM)](https://datascience.unc.edu/wisdm-2025/) took place at UNC-Chapel Hill, August 4–8, 2025.
+[Featured news](https://datascience.unc.edu/newspost/wisdm/)

 We acknowledge with appreciation the support of NSF grants DMS-2520375 and DMS-2410140 for this research workshop and collaboration.